+i.
+If a rider does approach the division judge, the rider will be disqualified from the event and given a zero score for the event.

+12. Any violation of the above rules will disqualify the competitor from the event and possibly any future events.

+7. Boats and Drivers:

+- 1. All vessels must be Coast Guard safety equipped. - 2.
+The competition boat must have a first aid kit and a throw cushion. - 3.
+Alcoholic beverages shall not be permitted in any competition vessel.

+8. Unsportsmanlike Conduct:

+1. Any athlete, family member, sponsor, or event organizer, either on or off the contest site during the period of the contest may be fined and/or disqualified to be determined by either the Chief Judge or WSWS head organizer regarding unsportsmanlike conduct.

 - i.
-If a rider does approach the division judge, the rider will be disqualified from the event and given a zero for the event ranking score. - 12.
-Any violation of the above rules will disqualify the competitor from the event and possibly any future events. - 13.
-It is recommended that all competitors take the judging course to understand how they will be judges.

-8. Boats and Drivers:

-- 1. All boat drivers, Jet Ski, and Pontoon drivers must have a boating license and have taken the Safe Sport Course. https://safesporttrained.org/#/public-dashboard - 2.
-All vessels must be Coast Guard safety equipped. - 3.
-The competition boat must have a first aid kit and a throw cushion. - 4.
-Alcohol beverages shall not be permitted in any competition vessel.

-9. Unsportsmanlike Conduct:

-- 1. Any athlete, family member, sponsor, or event organizer, either on or off the contest site during the period of the contest may be fined and or disqualified to be determined by either the Chief Judge or WSWS head organizer regarding unsportsmanlike conduct. - i.
 Unsportsmanlike conduct includes but is not limited to the use of vulgar language in public, failure to check-in before your run, not riding to the fullest potential, failure to attend designated check-ins or any conduct that would or could cause harm to the image of the host or the sport of wake surfing. - ii.
 Unsportsmanlike conduct includes action on or off the competition site, before, during, or after the competition, failing to attend designated meetings or functions.
 Any public tantrum, or consumption of alcoholic beverages prior to your event run could result in sanctioning for the current event or future events. - iii.
 Any bullying or taunting of fellow competitors, sponsors, judges, volunteers, or host will not be tolerated.